 'Incredibly rare' vintage tractors will go under the hammer at East Anglian auction

-Some of the world’s rarest and most unusual vintage tractors – as well as classic cars and motorcycles – will go under the hammer at a major East Anglian auction this month.
+Some of the world's rarest and most unusual vintage tractors - as well as classic cars and motorcycles - will go under the hammer at a major East Anglian auction today.

-Cheffins' Cambridge Vintage Sale on April 27, at the firm's saleground in Sutton, near Ely, is Europe's largest auction of its type and is expected to attract collectors and enthusiasts “from far and wide”.
+Cheffins' Cambridge Vintage Sale, at the firm's saleground in Sutton, near Ely, is Europe's largest auction of its type and is expected to attract collectors and enthusiasts “from far and wide”.

 Among the 230 rare vintage and classic tractors on offer, the headline lot is a sought-after 1968 Doe 130 with an estimate of £65,000-£75,000.